ajhenley/gitbook/howto_seeif_a_customer_exists.md

 <!--djw: done-->
+###JPA: See if a Customer Exists

 Sometimes you need to know if a particular record exists in the database.
 For example, does the customer with an ID of 2 exist?

-Here's how you can query the database using JPQL.
+####How to query the database using JPQL
 The JPQL statement below will always return a single number.
 If the customer does not exist then the query will return 0.
 Otherwise it will return a count of the number of times the customer does exist.
 You retrieve the count in the total variable.
 Compare the value of the variable to determine your next action.

 {%ace edit=false, lang='java'%}